-- Chair the meeting, ensuring that everyone is treated with respect throughout. - Make sure all parties see the relevant information, understand the purpose of the committee, and are allowed to present their case. - Ensure the meeting is conducted in an appropriate manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy. - Seek to put complainants who may not be used to speaking at such a meeting are put at ease.
-This is particularly important if the complainant is a child/young person or a vulnerable adult. - Ensure the remit of the panel is explained to the complainant. - Ensure written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the DPA 2018 or GDPR.
-The chair must remind all parties of this before the panel meeting begins. - With input from the other panel members and advisory support from the clerk, draft the outcome letter, as output of the complaints hearing.
+- Chair the meeting, ensuring that everyone is treated with respect and courtesy throughout. - Make sure all parties see the relevant information, understand the purpose of the panel, and can present their case. - Ensure the meeting is conducted in an appropriate manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy.
+If this is not the case the chair can stop the meeting; either party may also request that the chair stops the meeting if they feel the meeting is adversarial. - Seek to put complainants who may not be used to speaking at such a meeting are put at ease.
+This is particularly important if the complainant is a child/young person. - Ensure the remit of the panel is explained to the complainant. - Ensure written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under Data Protection Policies and GDPR. - If a new issue arises the panel chair must call a short adjournment of the meeting to discuss the appropriateness of this issue with the other panel members.
+Due consideration should be given to either parties ability to answer questions on any new issues which they may not have been prepared for.
+If either party requires more time to prepare, the new issues must not be considered during the meeting and may require additional follow up e.g. a further meeting or new written statements.
+This may delay the outcome of the panel and all parties should be made aware of revised deadlines. - Ensure both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself. - Enable the issues to be addressed and key findings of fact are made if appropriate. - Ensure the committee is open-minded and acts independently. - Check no member of the committee has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure. - Liaise with the clerk prior to the meeting and after the meeting to ensure that the procedure is being adhered to.